 What is Community Solar?

-By now you may have heard about community solar – also known as shared solar or solar gardens – one of the solar industry’s fastest growing sectors in 2016.
+By now you've likely heard about community solar – also known as shared solar or solar gardens – one of the solar industry’s fastest growing sectors in 2016.
 Community solar provides a way for customers to share in the energy produced by a solar installation in their community.
 The solar installation, which may be community-owned or third-party owned, provides electricity to community members who choose to participate.
 An important appeal of community solar programs is that, if designed correctly, they save participants money compared to what they would otherwise pay their local utility.

 Community solar allows homeowners that do not have ideal building conditions to enjoy all the benefits of solar ownership, such as lowered utility bills and the knowledge that they are contributing to a cleaner environment.
 Factors like having a shaded roof, being a renter, or living in an apartment building, may limit one’s ability to switch to solar.
 In fact, the National Renewable Energy Laboratory (NREL) has found that these issues affect 49% of households and 48% of businesses!
 Accordingly, community solar has a critical role to play in the development of the solar industry and in ensuring that the clean energy economy is inclusive and equitable.

 How Does Community Solar Work?